apicgg/neovim-ide/README.md

 # My Neovim Setup

-**IMPORTANT:** These are primarily meant for inspiration.
-I wouldn't just blindly use them.
+**IMPORTANT:** Don’t blindly use my settings unless you know what that entails.
 Proceed at your own risk!

 This repo is a fork of [josean-dev/dev-environment-files](https://github.com/josean-dev/dev-environment-files) with some extra neovim plugins that I use.